 In March 2020, Senegal government’s National Emergency Response Committee announced recommendations for people to work from home in an attempt to flatten the coronavirus curve.
 The Central Bank of West Africa States responded with an immediate digital transformation that would bring interactions between employees and customers closer to their more intuitive digital experiences remotely.
 Even more importantly, the bank needed greater support for working off-site, including finding ways to replace in-person and telephone meetings with simple, reliable video conferencing.

-Having G Suite means that they would have a powerful platform that not only includes corporate email, but also multiple enterprise tools that work as a foundation for innovation, driving collaboration and improving the productivity of their teams without any compromise on their key pillar - Security and Trust.
+Having Google Workplace (formally G Suite) means that they would have a powerful platform that not only includes corporate email, but also multiple enterprise tools that work as a foundation for innovation, driving collaboration and improving the productivity of their teams without any compromise on their key pillar - Security and Trust.

-Migrating to G Suite would also eliminate the technical burden of maintaining the servers used to support the bank’s previous environment.
+Migrating to Google Workplace would also eliminate the technical burden of maintaining the servers used to support the bank’s previous environment.
 This change not only reduced a recurring monthly spend of 60% on hardware but would also allow the Central Bank to reallocate headcount it had assigned to system maintenance and support calls.

 Transformation culture and remote working transition

-Backed by the full support of management, the Chief Information Officer, Mr. Tiéguélé A. COULIBALY, and his team signed off the move to migrate CBWAS to G Suite.
+Backed by the full support of management, the Chief Information Officer, Mr. Tiéguélé A. COULIBALY, and his team signed off the move to migrate CBWAS to Google Workplace.
 They were concerned about the technical aspects of the full-company migration and had assembled a careful go-live plan and a cross-site team to handle any problems.

 Due to the scale, complexity and limited time at hand, the bank chose to work with the Google Premier Partner- Incentro Africa in collaboration with the Africa Google Cloud Distributor Digicloud Africa.
 Incentro's key focus was to ensure the bank was able to migrate in the shortest time possible for all their workforce and quickly facilitate the set up of access to documents on shared drives.